203 School Road, Sheffield, S10 1GN

 Call us on: 0114 267 1280

 Do you have a long term condition?
-If so have you had your flu jab?
+If so you can ask for a flu jab when we are giving them.

 Flu (influenza) is a very common illness that is hilghly infectious and spread by the coughs and sneezes of people who have it.